 Compiling the program actually involves two activities.
 First, the program in face.cc is translated into machine code.
-But before it will work, the translated version must be linked together with other translated code for the g++ face.cc -L/home/hydra/COURSES/cs203/lib -lSamba -o face.exe
+But before it will work, the translated version must be linked together with other translated code for the Face class.
+Both activities are specified in the same command.
+To compile, enter the following command line.

+g++ face.cc -L/home/hydra/COURSES/cs203/lib -lSamba -o face.exe